mhtess/elephants/models/elephants-coord-lifted-simulations.md

 ![](elephants-coord-lifted-simulations_files/figure-gfm/case1.andovergen-1.png)<!-- -->

-The trend is monotonically decreasing for high values of `andOverGen` (high likelihood of inverse scope), and monotonically increasing for low values of `andOverGen` (low likelihood of inverse scope).
+The trend is monotonically decreasing for high values of `andOverGenStrength` (high likelihood of inverse scope for coordination levels below S), and monotonically increasing for low values of `andOverGenStrength` (low likelihood of inverse scope for coordination levels below S).

 ## Case 2: movement is costly